 Most folks who visit Pioneer Square choose to talk public transit or Lyft / Uber to get there.
 Dozens of buses pass through the area, and the light rail subway has a stop in Pioneer Square.

 Crime in Pioneer Square is at moderate levels.
 It’s certainly safe to visit here during the day, when thousands of Seattleites come here for work.
 This area does have tons of panhandlers, but most do not hassle passersby.

-After dark, stay in the busy areas with bars and clubs.
+After dark, if you visit the area at all, stay in the busy areas with bars and clubs.
 Don’t wander down alleys alone, and take the usual precautions to be aware of your surroundings.

-And while you’re in Seattle, make sure to visit the Capitol Hill neighborhood, which is currently the coolest part of town.
+While you’re in Seattle, make sure to visit the Capitol Hill neighborhood, which is currently the coolest part of town.
 It’s also home to the Jimi Hendrix statue.
+And here’s our guide to what to do in Seattle in one day.

 Have any more suggestions for the best restaurants, bars, or other cool things to do in Pioneer Square, Seattle?
 Leave a comment and let us know!